picosh/docs/posts/prose.md

 For example, if you have two posts in different folders but the same filename and try to upload them to prose, the second post will overwrite the first one.

-# How can I add a footer to all of my posts?

-We have a special file `_footer.md` that will be appended to every single blog post.

-There is nothing that differentiates itself from the rest of the post so it's up to you to style it.
-For convenience we added an `id` to the containing element `post-footer`.

 # How can I customize my blog?

 There's a special file you can upload `_readme.md` which will allow users to add